Note on the above video: The hotkey for saving the changes to an image's metadata has since been changed from 'shift+s' to 'shift+enter'.

 Confirmed images will still be affected by project wide metadata changes and deleted faces from your database, they just wont be affected by potentially conflicting new face information.

-If you chose to apply the metadata as opposed to exporting the images, the metadata changes you make will be applied directly to the watched image in its current location.
+If you chose to save the metadata as opposed to exporting the images, the metadata changes you make will be applied directly to the watched image in its current location.
 This is the quickest way to save your changes and allows for better compatibility with various different workflows.

 If your intention is to create a copy of the original images with the new information applied, or you would like to send out via FTP directly from the software the you will want to 'export' the images.